X2CommunityCore/X2WOTCCommunityHighlander/README.md

 mklink /J "%STEAMLIBRARY%\steamapps\common\XCOM 2\XCom2-WarOfTheChosen\Engine\EditorResources" "%STEAMLIBRARY%\steamapps\common\XCOM 2 War of the Chosen SDK\Engine\EditorResources"
 ```

+3. Build the Highlander using the "Debug" profile.

-Build the mod through ModBuddy, as usual.
-The Highlander mod can be loaded uncooked by running XCOM
-with the following command (in the command prompt):
+4. You can now use the -NoSeekFreeLoading launch argument to start the game with the uncooked Highlander.
+This can be done by running XCOM with the following command (in the command prompt):

 ```
-"%STEAMLIBRARY%\steamapps\common\XCOM 2\Binaries\Win64\Launcher\ModLauncherWPF.exe" -allowconsole -log -autodebug -noseekfreeloading
+"%STEAMLIBRARY%\steamapps\common\XCOM 2\Binaries\Win64\Launcher\ModLauncherWPF.exe" -allowconsole -log -autodebug -noseekfreeloading -noStartUpMovies
 ```

-You can also use Alternative Mod Launcher with the same launch arguments.

 If all goes well, the XCOM Launcher will run.
 Enable X2WOTCCommunityHighlander and start the game.

-## Building Against the Highlander

-Making new mods that use the Highlander requires one change, to
-ensure you can use any new classes or methods it implemented.
-The SDK uses the
-contents of `XCOM 2 War of the Chosen SDK\Development\SrcOrig` to compile against files not included in the
-mod.

-Backup that folder, as it contains the vanilla source files, and then copy the
-highlander's Src folder into it.
-Be aware that if you make a mod that uses any
-new functions or variables, it will crash Vanilla XCOM 2, guaranteed.

-If your mod uses the methods or functions provided by Long War 2's Highlander,
-things should still work fine.
+You can also use the same launch arguments in the Alternative Mod Launcher.

 ## Recruiting Maintainers